Why Not Rugs?

 Whatever its provenance, the idea for a chapel quickly won converts.
 According to the story filed by State Journal-Register reporter Cindy Skaugen, Sen. James "Pate" Philip spearheaded the appointment of a subcommittee of the Legislative Space Needs Commission to look into conversion of a statehouse hearing room for the purpose.

 God came to McCants in the shower, but Philip had Pat Robertson come to him over dinner.
-Robertson, the TV evangelist, often speaks for God, who would speak for himself but he doesn't reach Robertson's audience.
+Robertson, the TV evangelist, often speaks for God, who would speak for himself but his audience doesn't match Robertson's.
 Robertson urged a chapel, and even offered to return to Springfield—a second coming as it were—to cut a ribbon at its dedication.

 I am always surprised at the company God keeps.
 Former state schools superintendent Donald Gill used to conduct regular prayer meetings in his offices.
 (Gill once noted that kids pray in the classroom, especially during algebra tests—although he never explained how, if prayer were efficacious, Illinois schoolkids test so poorly in math.)
 Secretary of State Jim Edgar preaches outside the office as well as in it.
 And when Ronald Reagan visited Dixon, Illinois, eighteen months ago he described "our roots" in terms of faith in "our God”—as if we all believed in the same one, or believed in one at all.

 Few people take serious offense at such blurring of private conviction and public service.
 I am not one of them.
 A few days after Reagan left Dixon, newly appointed Springfield finance commissioner Jim Norris pledged to do "what is right for my God, my wife and family, and the people of Springfield."
 I dispute his priority as well as his presumption.
-Norris's god is not my god, and since I'm paying his salary, it seems reasonable to expect that between nine and five he do what is right for me.
+Norris's god is not my god, and since I'm paying his salary, it seems reasonable to expect that between nine and five he put me first, not God.
 More to the point, doing right for your god supposes that you know what your god wants, which seems a tricky business.
 If disputes over what God wants can wreak such havoc in Beirut or Belfast, imagine what might be the result if he were to decide to back the completion of Lake Springfield II.

 God doesn’t talk to me.
 I can't get even Rebecca Paul to return my phone calls, and if I were to hear voices in the shower I wouldn't ask my minister to explain them but my plumber.
 I do not believe in the Christian god, never having been able to reconcile the existence of an all-powerful, all merciful being with the invention of either sex or polyester.
 Believing in the fundamentalist Christian creed seems no more ludicrous to me than believing in socialism or the tooth fairy.
 Yet while I have little personal use for Christianity, I value the acquaintance of a good many Christians—relationships which, I hasten to point out, demand more tolerance from my friends than they do from me.
 Decent men and women are rare enough that I don't worry much anymore how they got that way.